Audio-Solutions/pulse-visualizer/README.md

 - Low-latency audio processing (PulseAudio **and** PipeWire backends)
 - Hardware-accelerated graphics
 - Cross-platform support
-- Includes a collection of ready-made themes (see the `themes/` folder).
+- Includes a collection of ready-made themes (see the `themes/` folder)

+### Screen-Space History (Phosphor Effect)

+The Lissajous and Oscilloscope visualizers include a **phosphor effect** that simulates vintage CRT oscilloscope screens, creating glowing traces that fade over time.
+This uses hardware-accelerated render-to-texture techniques with configurable persistence, decay rates, and beam speed sensitivity.
+Works best with dark themes for an authentic retro aesthetic.

 ## Dependencies